encode/django-rest-framework/docs/api-guide/viewsets.md

 #### Example

-Because `ModelViewSet` extends `GenericAPIView`, you'll normally need to provide at least the `queryset` and `serializer_class` attributes, or the `model` attribute shortcut.
+Because `ModelViewSet` extends `GenericAPIView`, you'll normally need to provide at least the `queryset` and `serializer_class` attributes.
 For example:

     class AccountViewSet(viewsets.ModelViewSet):
         """